Income support

 - Check that you meet core conditions: unemployment, availability for work, genuinely seeking work, age, and PRSI contribution requirements.

-- Provide identity, PPS number, employment and PRSI details, and any household/dependant details requested.
+- Provide identity, PPS number, proof of address, employment and PRSI details, and any household/dependant details requested.

 - Engage with activation/jobseeking requirements and respond promptly to any follow-up requests from the Department of Social Protection.